Analysis | What the Jan. 6 Committee Has Done, and What’s Next

 The US House of Representatives committee investigating the Jan.
 6, 2021, insurrection at the nation’s Capitol is nearing a more public phase of its work.
-A series of eight prime-time televised hearings will begin on June 9.
-Afterward, the committee of seven Democrats and two Republicans will report its findings sometime before the midterm elections on Nov.
+Televised hearings are set to begin on June 9, with at least two expected to be held in prime time for maximum exposure.
+After that, the committee of seven Democrats and two Republicans will report its findings sometime before the midterm elections on Nov.
 8. Former President Donald Trump and his Republican allies continue to call the probe a witch hunt focused on scoring political points.

 1. What has the committee done?